Meet the team

 Carla has a private practice in psychotherapy, specializing in the treatment of PTSD in women for the past 30 years.
 For three years, Carla was the Independent Rater for the MAPS-sponsored phase 2 study of MDMA-assisted psychotherapy for treatment resistant, chronic PTSD.
 This experience renewed a lifelong interest in consciousness-expanding compounds which she continues to research today.

-• Victoria Story
+• Victoria Story, MA

 • Kyle Dern, LMFT, BCN